cloudwalk/brlc-multisig/docs/documentation.md

-# Multisig wallet
+# Multi-signature wallet

 BRLC-multisig is a multi-signature wallet used to ensure the decentralization and security of any processes performed through interaction with smart contracts.
-Only owners of the multisig wallet can submit, approve, execute and revoke transactions.
+Only owners of the multi-signature wallet can submit, approve, execute and revoke transactions.
 All transactions have a cooldown period and expiration time.
 Transactions cannot be executed before the end of the cooldown period and cannot be executed after the expiration.
 The default cooldown period is zero seconds.
 The default expiration time is 10 days.
-Both values can be changed after multisig is deployed.
+Both values can be changed after the multi-signature wallet is deployed.

 <hr>

 # Smart contracts

-[IMultiSigWallet](../contracts/base/IMultiSigWallet.sol) - An interface of multisig wallet contracts.
+[IMultiSigWallet](../contracts/base/IMultiSigWallet.sol) - An interface of multi-signature wallet contracts.

 [MultiSigWalletBase](../contracts/base/MultiSigWalletBase.sol) - An abstract contract that contains the core logic for transactions processing and wallet configuration.
-This contract is used through inheritance as a base contract for upgradeable and non-upgradeable versions of the multisig wallet.
+This contract is used through inheritance as a base contract for upgradeable and non-upgradeable versions of the multi-signature wallet.

-[MultiSigWalletStorage](../contracts/base/MultiSigWalletStorage.sol) - A storage contract with all the variables used by a multisig wallet.
+[MultiSigWalletStorage](../contracts/base/MultiSigWalletStorage.sol) - A storage contract with all the variables used by a multi-signature wallet.
 It is divided into different file versions.
 When we need to add new storage variables, we create a new version of the MultiSigWalletStorage contract.

-[MultiSigWalletUpgradeable](../contracts/MultiSigWalletUpgradeable.sol) - Upgradeable version of multisig wallet.
+[MultiSigWalletUpgradeable](../contracts/MultiSigWalletUpgradeable.sol) - Upgradeable version of multi-signature wallet.
 Inherited from MultiSigWalletBase contract and initialized with OpenZeppelin initialize function.

-[MultiSigWallet](../contracts/MultiSigWallet.sol) - Non-upgradeable version of multisig wallet, inherited from `MultiSigWalletBase` contract and initialized with a constructor.
+[MultiSigWallet](../contracts/MultiSigWallet.sol) - Non-upgradeable version of multi-signature wallet, inherited from `MultiSigWalletBase` contract and initialized with a constructor.

-[MultiSigWalletFactory](../contracts/MultiSigWalletFactory.sol) - The factory contract used to deploy new non-upgradeable multisig wallets.
+[MultiSigWalletFactory](../contracts/MultiSigWalletFactory.sol) - The factory contract used to deploy new non-upgradeable multi-signature wallets.

 <hr>